 Living through murderous regimes as a little girl was tough.
 Basic needs—such as food, water, and clothing—were so hard to come by, they were practically luxuries.

-But if I could erase one bad memory, it would have to be the haunting, constant sound of assault rifle gunfire, roaring armored personnel carrier bombs, rocket-propelled grenades, and huge explosions that rocked my country 8-years non-stop.
+But if I could erase one bad memory, it would have to be the haunting, constant sound of a medley of assault rifle gunfire, roaring armored personnel carrier bombs, rocket-propelled grenades, and huge explosions that rocked my country 8-years non-stop.

 These were traumatizing in and of themselves...